sethupathib/vsdGraphExtractor/README.md

  - The usage of the tool is quite basic.
 However, developing the entire toolchain from scratch was a major challenge.
  - A CS grad can crack this problem with a little effort.
 However, I am not from CS.
 Hence, it took me a lot of time to get acquainted with CS concepts.
  - The usage of the tool is quite basic.
 However, developing the entire toolchain from scratch was a major challenge.
+ - Euler Path finding problem is a DIV-2/D problem on codeforces.com.

 ## Author